-William Max Winkler is a fifth degree black belt and the Chief Instructor at Hidy Ochiai Karate of Northern Virginia.
+William Max Winkler is a fifth degree black belt and the Chief Instructor at Hidy Ochiai Karate – Northern Virginia.
 Sensei Winkler has had a life-long love of the martial arts, but it wasn’t until he met Master Hidy Ochiai in 2000 that he found the martial art he would dedicate his life to learning and to teaching.
 Upon graduating Cornell University in 2003 with a B.A. in Religious Studies and a concentration in Asian Studies, Sensei Winkler moved to Binghamton, NY to train with Master Ochiai full-time at his National Headquarters, beginning an apprenticeship that would last 9 years.
-In that time, Sensei Winkler has had numerous achievements in martial arts competition, and he has held many teaching positions leading up to his establishment of Hidy Ochiai Karate of Northern Virginia in 2012.
+In that time, Sensei Winkler has had numerous achievements in martial arts competition, and he has held many teaching positions leading up to the opening of Hidy Ochiai Karate – Northern Virginia in 2014.

 William Max Winkler has won the Wa-shin Ryu National Invitational Tournament Black Belt Kumite (sparring) division seven times (2008-2012, 2015-2016).
 He is also a three-time Black Belt Kata champion at the Wa-shin Ryu National Invitational Tournament (2010, 2012, 2015).
 In 2010, Sensei Winkler finished in the Final Four for Black Belt Kumite at the Ozawa Cup, an international tournament held in Las Vegas, Nevada with over 800 competitors worldwide.
 And, at the 40th Annual Pennsylvania Karate Championships in 2012, Sensei Winkler placed first in the Black Belt Kata division and finished second overall in kata for the state of Pennsylvania.